LuemmelSec/LuemmelSec.github.io/_posts/2021-01-16-Circumventing-Countermeasures-In-AD.md

 ![broken]({{ site.baseurl }}/images/2021-16-01/ThreatCheck.png "ThreatCheck")

-There are tools out there, that will do the job for you.
+There are tools out there, that will do the obfuscation job for you.
 Feel free to have a look at the [obfuscation section](https://github.com/LuemmelSec/Pentest-Tools-Collection#obfuscation) of my github repo, or just do some creative googling.

 ### Wrapping and decrypting code

 If you are actively following the InfoSec community on twitter, you will most probably stumble upon [byt3bl33d3r´s](https://twitter.com/byt3bl33d3r) [Offensive Nim repo](https://github.com/byt3bl33d3r/OffensiveNim).
-This tool let´s you wrap your C# executable inside Nim and be compiled as C executable, thus hiding your content.
-Together with [s3cur3th1sh1t](https://twitter.com/ShitSecure) they even developed it further, so that you can decrypt your payload inside Nim, and have it decrypted at runtime in memory.
-This will make it way harder to impossible to reverse, if you have to put your files on disk, as decompiling will only reveal the encrypted C# stuff.
+These templates let you wrap your C# executable inside Nim and be compiled as C executable, thus hiding your content.
+Together with [s3cur3th1sh1t](https://twitter.com/ShitSecure) they even developed it further, so that you can have a decrypted payload inside the Nim binary, and have it decrypted at runtime in memory.
+This will make it way harder to impossible to reverse, if you have to put your files to disk, as decompiling will only reveal the encrypted C# stuff.
 To learn more on this you can check out [Playing-with-OffensiveNim](https://s3cur3th1ssh1t.github.io/Playing-with-OffensiveNim/).

-There are also tools like [amber](https://github.com/EgeBalci/amber) or [PEzor](https://github.com/phra/PEzor), which will take C or C++ executables and reflectively load them into memory, adding some nice features like delayed execution too fool in memory scanners, avoiding AV user-land hooks and stuff.
+There are also tools like [amber](https://github.com/EgeBalci/amber) or [PEzor](https://github.com/phra/PEzor), which will take C or C++ executables and reflectively load them into memory, adding some nice features like delayed execution too fool in memory scanners or avoiding AV user-land hooks and stuff.
 I don´t understand even half of the things that are going on here.
 But if you want to know more read [phra´s](https://twitter.com/phraaaaaaa) [blog](https://iwantmore.pizza/posts/PEzor.html) regarding PEZor.

 All the above mentioned methods can possibly help you obfuscate your code, so you don´t have to deploy the out of the box tools.
 But be aware that by the time also the wrapper code will get flagged.
 I did a test with a simple ```hello world``` C executable wrapped with PEZor, and I got like 21 hits on VirusTotal.